 Graduate Scholarships for Ukraine

 Professor of Molecular and Population Genetics awarded over £2m from Cancer Research UK

 “Cummerland talk”: The Dialects of Cumbria and Lancashire

 - Soup, salads, sandwiches, pasta and sauces

-jacket potato and fillings
+jacket potatoes and fillings

-Chocolate and orange cake with chocolate sauce
+Chocolate orange cake with chocolate sauce